firataras/terraform-github-repository/README.md

     - [**`dismissal_restrictions`**](#attr-branch_protections_v4-required_pull_request_reviews-dismissal_restrictions): *(Optional `list(string)`)*<a name="attr-branch_protections_v4-required_pull_request_reviews-dismissal_restrictions"></a>

       The list of actor Names/IDs with dismissal access.

-      If not empty, `restrict_dismissals` is ignored
+      If set, `restrict_dismissals` is ignored.

-      Actor names must either begin with a `/` for users or the organization name followed by a `/` for teams.
+      An actor may be one of

+      - A graphql entity ID
+      - A user name prefixed by a single '/' (/:user)
+      - A organization team (:org/:team)

       Default is `[]`.

     - [**`pull_request_bypassers`**](#attr-branch_protections_v4-required_pull_request_reviews-pull_request_bypassers): *(Optional `list(string)`)*<a name="attr-branch_protections_v4-required_pull_request_reviews-pull_request_bypassers"></a>

       The list of actor Names/IDs that are allowed to bypass pull request requirements.

-      Actor names must either begin with a `/` for users or the organization name followed by a `/` for teams.
+      An actor may be one of

+      - A graphql entity ID
+      - A user name prefixed by a single '/' (/:user)
+      - A organization team (:org/:team)

       Default is `[]`.

     - [**`require_code_owner_reviews`**](#attr-branch_protections_v4-required_pull_request_reviews-require_code_owner_reviews): *(Optional `bool`)*<a name="attr-branch_protections_v4-required_pull_request_reviews-require_code_owner_reviews"></a>

       Require an approved review in pull requests including files with a designated code owner.

       Default is `true`.

     - [**`required_approving_review_count`**](#attr-branch_protections_v4-required_pull_request_reviews-required_approving_review_count): *(Optional `number`)*<a name="attr-branch_protections_v4-required_pull_request_reviews-required_approving_review_count"></a>

-      Require x number of approvals to satisfy branch protection requirements.
+      Require this number of approvals to satisfy branch protection requirements.

-      If this is specified it must be a number between 0-6.
+      If specified, it must be a number between 0-6.

       Default is `0`.

   - [**`required_status_checks`**](#attr-branch_protections_v4-required_status_checks): *(Optional `object(required_status_checks)`)*<a name="attr-branch_protections_v4-required_status_checks"></a>

-    Enforce restrictions for required status checks.
-    See Required Status Checks below for details.
+    Require certain status checks pass before merges are legal

     The `required_status_checks` object accepts the following attributes: